FAQ for Contributors

 (Your Points / Total Points in Wave) * Total Reward Budget= Your Payout.

 Payouts are distributed after the Wave concludes and the 7-day "Compliment Window" for maintainers has closed.
-Once the final scores are calculated, funds are sent to your registered wallet address.
+We will share detailed instructions on how to withdraw your rewards closer to the first Wave's payout date.

 What happens if I can't finish an issue on time?